artfulrobot/mandrill/README.md

 1. On Mandrill's website, on the Webhooks page, there's a "send test" button which will send various tests to your webhook.
 If you've configured things correctly this will return a successful message.
+(Note that if you inspect your CiviCRM logs you'll see that it rejects the events in the test webhook with messages about missing verp data - that's normal for the test events.)

 2. Then try making a CiviMail/Mosaico mailing to a group with just test email accounts in it, e.g. accounts you own.
 Also good to include an email that